libp2p/specs/pubsub/gossipsub/partial-messages.md

 Receivers MUST treat a `PartialIHAVE` as a signal that the peer does not want the indicated part.

+### Changes to `SubOpts` and interaction with the existing Gossipsub mesh.

+Partial Messages uses the same mesh as normal Gossipsub messages.
+It is a replacement to "full" messages.
+A node requests a peer to use partial messages for a specific topic by setting the `partial` field in the `SubOpts` message.
+The `SubOpts` message is how a peer subscribes to a topic.

+If a node receives a subscribe request with the `partial` field set to true, it MUST send partial messages instead of full messages.

+It is an error to set the partial field true if the peer does not support partial extensions.

+The partial field value MUST be ignored when a peer sends an unsubscribe message `SubOpts.subscribe=false`.

 ## Application Interface

 Message contents are application defined.
 Thus splitting a message must be